mattermost/mattermost-developer-documentation/site/content/contribute/mobile/build-your-own/android.md

 subsection: Build Your Own App
 ---

-Android requires that all apps be digitally signed with a certificate before they can be installed, so to distribute your Android application via the Google Play Store, you'll need to generate a signed release APK.
+To distribute your Android application via the Google Play Store, you'll need to generate a signed release APK as Android requires all apps to be digitally signed with a certificate before they can be installed.

 #### Generating a Signing Key

-To generate the signed key, we'll be using **keytool** which comes with the JDK required to develop for Android.
+To generate the signed key, use **keytool** which comes with the JDK required to develop the Android app.

 ```sh
 $ keytool -genkey -v -keystore my-release-key.keystore -alias my-key-alias -keyalg RSA -keysize 2048 -validity 10000